 For the proposed Project, the Santa Ana Regional Water Quality Control Board (RWQCB) is identified as a Trustee Agency that is responsible for the protection of water resources and water quality.
 The Santa Ana RWQCB is responsible for issuance of a National Pollutant Discharge Elimination System (NPDES) Permit to ensure that during and after Project construction, on-site water flows do not result in siltation, other erosional actions, or degradation of surface or subsurface water quality.
-In addition, the California Department of Fish and Wildlife (CDFW) is identified as a Trustee Agency that is responsible for the protection burrowing owl surveys.
+In addition, the California Department of Fish and Wildlife (CDFW) is identified as a Trustee Agency that is responsible for the protection of fish, wildlife, plants, and native habitats.
+Consultation with the CDFW may be required for pre-construction burrowing owl surveys.
 The Riverside County Flood Control and Water Conservation District is identified as a Responsible Agency that is responsible for the master planned drainage infrastructure that would be utilized by the Project.
 The Eastern Municipal Water District (EMWD) also is identified as a Responsible Agency that is responsible for the domestic and sewer system design of the Project site.
 There are no other agencies that are identified as known Responsible or Trustee Agencies for the proposed Project.